-- make regular contact with the social worker involved to stay informed. - wherever possible, contribute to the strategy discussion. - provide a report for, attend and contribute to any subsequent child protection conference. - if the child or children are made the subject of a child protection plan, contribute to the child protection plan and attend core group meetings and review conferences. - where possible, share all reports with parents prior to meetings. - where in disagreement with a decision made by the Multi-Agency Safeguarding Hub (MASH) e.g. not to apply child protection procedures or not to convene a child protection conference, follow the guidance in the West Yorkshire Consortium Safeguarding Children Procedures 8.2 - Resolving Professional Disagreements. - where a child subject to a child protection plan moves from the school or goes missing, immediately inform Kirklees Multi-Agency Safeguarding Hub on 01484 456848
+- make regular contact with the social worker involved to stay informed. - wherever possible, contribute to the strategy discussion. - provide a report for, attend and contribute to any subsequent child protection conference. - if the child or children are made the subject of a child protection plan, contribute to the child protection plan and attend core group meetings and review conferences. - where possible, share all reports with parents prior to meetings. - where in disagreement with a decision made by the Duty and Advice Team.
+E.g. not to apply child protection procedures or not to convene a child protection conference, follow the guidance in the West Yorkshire Consortium Safeguarding Children Procedures 8.2 -Resolving Professional Disagreements.

+where a child subject to a child protection plan moves from the school or goes missing, immediately inform Kirklees - Duty and Advice Team on 01484 414960 or 456848